ed-cybros/ed-cybros/README.md

 ## Direction

-My medium-term goal is to develop into a **data-centric machine learning** role at the intersection of data quality, feature design, and domain understanding.
+The focus is on **music data** work and developing into a **data-centric machine learning** role.

-Long-term, to apply the acquired principles to **music data**.
-I aim to unite machine learning, signal processing, and human perception to derive meaningful information from complex musical signals.
+The long-term goal that guides current progression and shapes skill build-up is moving towards **content-aware machine learning systems** and understanding how they can improve **music discovery** to help **identify underrepresented but high-quality content** and address **the long-tail problem** in large music catalogs.

 ## Interest in domain

-I aim to work with **music data** and the music industry.

-My areas of interest are:

-- Music-related datasets and structure
+- Music-data work
 - Music information retrieval (MIR)
 - Digital signal processing (DSP)
 - Musicology
 - Recommendation and discovery systems

-and anything to help analyze, explore, and understand music more deeply.

-I am interested in how content-aware machine learning systems can improve **music discovery** and help address long-tail challenges in large music catalogs, with a special focus on learning to **identify underrepresented but high-quality content**.
+- Synthesis of data analysis, machine learning, signal processing, and human perception

+Gradually introduced to the knowledge stack.

+## Motivation

+- Deeper understanding of music itself and the science behind it (including the psychological impact it possesses).
+- Connecting underrepresented high-quality musical content with its audience.
+- Meaningful application of natural abilities.

 ## Working style

-My working style is deliberate and thorough, as I repeatedly find myself gravitating towards understanding, correctness, efficiency, and clarity.
-I am naturally inclined toward **constraint-driven, minimalistic problem-solving**:
+Deliberate and thorough.
+Gravitating toward understanding, correctness, efficiency, and clarity.
+Constraint-driven, minimalistic problem-solving.

-* Assess what is available

-* Understand the constraints

-* Use existing tools as effectively as possible

-* Add complexity when justified

-## Motivation
+## Additional Info

-**Professional:** I want to help connect underrepresented high-quality musical content with its audience.

-**Personal:** I want to understand music more deeply, and I want machines to help with that understanding.
+- Auto-didact
+- Part-time / Freelance / Contract
+- Lower rates / Experience driven